debayan/leaderboard/dbpedia/lcquad.md

  * [1] discarded 2,502 (8.2%) of the 30,226 instances due to such quality issues..
  * [2] 2k dev, 8k test, more complex questions from origical LC-QuAD 2.0.
+ * [3] In these results reported by Banerjee et. al. pre-linked entities and relations were provided as input to the model.

 ## LC-QuAD v2 + QALD-9